riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 ### 11.3 Component View

 Each subsystem is further decomposed into logical components.
 Each service runs independently within its own Docker container, exposing RESTful APIs through the API Gateway and communicating asynchronously using Kafka topics when necessary.
-Each service's major components are defined further in appendix D.
+Each service's major components are defined further in Appendix D.

 As can be seen from the Figure 7 below, the system's Application will contain the presented components.